skbrockh/Finalproject_test/README.md

 Also, we can look at stool samples from cancer patietns and compare that to the bacteria found in their gut microbiota.

+Here is a list of the tools that we will be using:

+1. BLAST: this will be used to compare the gut microbiomes of the cancer patients and healthy patietns.
+This is available in the HPC.
+2. Kraken2: this will be used to identify the bacteria species found in each sample.
+This is available in the HPC.
+3. QUIIME2: this will be used to quantify the amount of bacteria present in each sample.
+This is available in the HPC.